twh/twh.github.io/_pages/cv.md

 **Memorial Sloan Kettering Cancer Center, New York City**
 *2018-2022*

-- Designed and built DGX1 based AI/ML HPC cluster with PureStorage Flashblades.
+- Designed and built DGX1 based AI/ML HPC cluster with Cisco RoCE and PureStorage Flashblades.
 - Conducted technical interviews from individual contributor to VP level and helped fill most of the early engineering staff at Paige.
 - Served as an engineering consultant resource to the Research Computing and HPC teams.
 - Expanded storage with Pure, Qumulo, and S3 by moving from a flat to a tiered model based on data usage.